 - T2.8.5 Land uses shall be organized in such a way that the densities and intensities promote transit use, primarily with higher density uses such as commercial offices, multifamily residential, and institutions shall be located within walking distance to activities along the major route.
 The densities along perpendicular facilities to the major route will decrease as distance from the major route increases.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.5; Amended 6/12, Ord.
+2009-15, Policy T2.6.5; Amended 06/12, Ord.
 2012-14) - T2.8.6 Parking supply shall be based on average demand, not peak demand, using shared parking to accommodate demand peaks.
-Parking shall be located on the street, behind buildings, and in carefully designed and located parking structures.
+Parking is preferred to be located on the street, behind buildings, and in carefully designed and located parking structures.
 Parking lots should have a carefully planned and clearly marked pedestrian circulation system and a landscape architecture plan that aid stormwater management.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.6; Amended 6/12, Ord.
-2012-14) - T2.8.7 The development must provide continuously linked walkways with shade trees, plantings, benches, transit stop shelters, and directions to places of interest where appropriate.
+2009-15, Policy T2.6.6; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07) - T2.8.7 The development must provide continuously linked walkways with shade trees, plantings, benches, transit stop shelters, and directions to places of interest where appropriate.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.7; Amended 6/12, Ord.
+2009-15, Policy T2.6.7; Amended 06/12, Ord.
 2012-14) - T2.8.8 Wherever possible, design features that cause cars to slow down when turning and reduce the amount of time a walker spends crossing traffic shall be used to provide safe and convenient on-site pedestrian circulation at the development site.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.8; Amended 6/12, Ord.
-2012-14) - T2.8.9 Buildings shall be located and oriented in a manner that accommodates alternative modes of travel in addition to the automobile, and that contributes to an active street scene, to create pedestrian oriented areas and surroundings so that transit-related development will be able to function effectively as an asset to the community.
+2009-15, Policy T2.6.8; Amended 06/12, Ord.
+2012-14) - T2.8.9 Buildings are preferred to be located and oriented in a manner that accommodates alternative modes of travel in addition to the automobile, and that contributes to an active street scene, to create pedestrian oriented areas and surroundings so that transit-related development will be able to function effectively as an asset to the community.
 The impact of the building facades at the street level and design features that are human in scale and comprehensible to pedestrians shall be considered.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.9; Amended 6/12, Ord.
-2012-14) - T2.8.10 Compliance with development standards shall be subject to the final approval of the County during the plan approval process.
+2009-15, Policy T2.6.9; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07) - T2.8.10 Compliance with performance standards shall be subject to the final approval of the County during the plan approval process.
 (Added 05/09, Ord.
-2009-15, Policy T2.6.10; Amended 6/12, Ord.
-2012-14) - GOAL T3 A multimodal transportation system that integrates land use strategies with the provision of infrastructure and services to provide mobility for all users. - OBJ T3.1 The County shall support land use strategies in the Future Land Use Element and revisions to the Land Development Code which promote a convenient and efficient mobility system for pedestrians, cyclists, transit riders, and motorists.
+2009-15, Policy T2.6.10; Amended 06/12, Ord.
+2012-14; Amended 03/13, Ord.
+2013-07) - GOAL T3 A multimodal transportation system that integrates land use strategies with the provision of infrastructure and services to provide mobility for all users. - OBJ T3.1 The County shall support land use strategies in the Future Land Use Element and revisions to the Land Development Code which promote a convenient and efficient mobility system for pedestrians, cyclists, transit riders, and motorists.
 (Objective 2.1-r)